Jesusdiazcienciadatos/ationetdocs/AN-Network-UserManal-SP.md

 ### Compañía

-En ATIOnet, la compañia se refiere a la empresa dueña de la flota.
+En ATIOnet, la compañía se refiere a la empresa dueña de la flota.

 ### Identificador